polyphony-chat/docs/docs/Protocol Specifications/core.md

 [section 6.1](#61-home-server-signed-certificates-for-public-client-identity-keys-id-cert) for more information about the certificate.

+The private key from the key pair that the server has generated an ID-Cert for will be used to create digital signatures for the contents of all messages sent by this session.
+This digital signature must be attached to the message itself, so that other actors can verify the integrity of the message contents.

+!!! info

+    polyproto does not define what messages themselves look like, apart from this hard requirement.
+    The format of a message is up to polyproto extensions and implementations to define.

 #### 6.2.1 Message verification

 To ensure message integrity through signing, clients and servers must verify